arghavanfotouhi/arghavanfotouhi.github.io/_posts/2023-01-27-Post-mandel.md

 ## Mandelbrot set

-For the first pictures I worked with python and made pictures with different formulas , colors & … then I worked with C language (using python will help you to understand mandel project better).
+For the first pictures I worked with python and made pictures with different formulas , colors and etc.then I worked with C language (using python will help you to understand mandel project better).

 ![alt text](../assets/images/mandel2.png "Python")